LearnWhileDoing/robotics-java/onbot-java/ftc-library-docs/gamepads.md

 # Gamepad Configuration

 This document provides a reference library for the use of gamepads.
 To start off, be sure to get your program set up.
+Check Game Manual part 1 for legal gamepads.

 ```java
 package org.firstinspires.ftc.teamcode;